+Maximum accruals will commence from the effective date of this policy.
+Sick leave will not be credited retroactively for previous accrual losses.
+If an employee has a balance in the SICK BANK from November 2010, they must use this time until the balance reaches zero (0).
+Once the SICK BANK balance is zero, the employee will return to using leave from the sick leave bucket.
+The combined total of the employee's sick leave bucket and SICK BANK cannot exceed the maximum accumulation specified in Figure 1; any excess will be forfeited.
+Whenever an employee moves to a different bi-weekly accrual rate, the maximum accumulation of hours will align with the employee's current position as outlined in Figure 1.
+Any excess sick time will be forfeited.
+If the employee transitions to a position with a higher maximum accumulation, their bank will continue to increase with bi-weekly accruals until the new maximum is reached.
 The City considers sick leave to be a form of "insurance" to protect an employee's income in case of a serious illness or disability, therefore, the City encourages all employees to make use of their sick leave only when absolutely necessary.
-An employee may credit unused sick leave toward retirement service credit as provided herein.

-306.03.9 This section has been deleted.

-306.03.10 Payment of Sick Leave upon Retirement

-Any employee who retires from the City may qualify for payment of their accrued, but unused sick leave.
-To qualify, an employee must apply for and be eligible to receive either an early or normal retirement benefit from the City of Covington Employee Retirement Plan and have a minimum of ten (10) years service with the City prior to the election of retirement.

-Under this section, an employee's sick leave will be paid as regular bi-weekly salary for the number of hours accrued (up to the maximum of 720 hours) by the employee in the time period immediately preceding the employee's date of retirement.
-Employees whose shifts require different accumulation rates for sick leave will be converted to a forty (40) work week, and rate of pay may be changed as necessary for the purposes of payout of sick leave as provided herein.
+306.03.9 This section was deleted, November 15, 2010.
+306.03.10 Payment of Sick Leave upon Retirement Any employee who retires from the city may qualify for payment of their accrued, but unused sick leave.
+To qualify, an employee must apply for and be eligible to receive either an early or normal retirement benefit from the City of Covington Employee Retirement Plan and have a minimum of ten (10) years' service with the City prior to the election of retirement.
+Under this section, an employee's sick leave will be paid as their regular bi-weekly salary for up to hours depicted in Figure 1 for the position held at retirement during the period immediately preceding their retirement date.
+306.03.11 No Payment of Accrued Sick Leave upon Termination of Employment with the City Employees who terminate their employment with the City, either voluntarily or involuntarily, in any manner other than as specified in Paragraph 306.03.10 of this policy, will not receive payment for any accrued sick leave.
+When an employee is working a notice period prior to the effective date of a resignation, termination or layoff, sick leave cannot be used.
+Rather, the absence will be paid if the employee has a sufficient annual leave balance, or the absence will be unpaid.
+Additionally, the city does not reinstate sick leave for re-hired employees.

-CITY OF COVINGTON, GEORGIA HUMAN RESOURCES POLICY SICK LEAVE

-306.03.11 No Payment of Accrued Sick Leave upon Termination of Employment with the City

-Employees who terminate (either voluntarily or involuntarily) in any method from the City's employment other than that provided in Paragraph 306.03.10 of this policy will not receive payment for any hours of accrued sick leave.

 306.03.12 Exhausted Sick Leave

 Employees may not receive sick leave in excess of that which has been accumulated.
 During an extended illness, an employee may elect to use annual leave or, if available, accrued compensatory time.
 If appropriate, an employee may be placed on family and medical leave.
 (See policy entitled "Family and Medical Leave.")
 The City reserves the right at any time to modify, delete, or restructure employee benefit programs at its sole discretion with or without prior notice to City employees.